-The minute the teacher disappeared inside the classroom, Kenya whispered, “You better keep your ugly mouth shut, teacher’s pet.”
+The instant the teacher disappeared inside the classroom, Kiya whispered, “You better keep your ugly mouth shut, teacher’s pet.”

 “Yeah,” Morgan echoed.
 “You think you’re all that, but you ain’t.”

-Morgan never acted mean to her unless Kenya was around.
+Morgan never acted mean to her unless Kiya was around.

-“You say one word,” Kenya continued, “and I’ma beat your ass after school.”
+“You say one word,” Kiya hissed, “and I’ma beat your ass after school.”

-Kenya was just plain evil.
-She wished she could be mean right back to her like her Uncle Dre told her to do, but she was too scared.
-Kenya would try to kill her if she did that.
+Kiya was just plain evil.
+She wished she could be mean right back to her like her Uncle Dre wanted her to, but she was too afraid.

 Bailey nodded.
-Gabriela was always nice to her, but she couldn’t risk being her friend.
-Anybody who acted like they liked her would get bullied too.
+Gabriela was always nice to her but couldn’t risk being her friend.
+Anybody who acted as if they liked her would be bullied too.
 Gabriela only talked to her when nobody else could hear.

-Bailey didn’t understand why Kenya picked on her all the time.
+Bailey didn’t understand why Kiya picked on her so much.
 She wasn’t a goody two-shoes.
 And she certainly wasn’t the teacher’s pet.
-Mrs. Phillips was nice to everybody.
+Mrs. Phillips liked all of her students.

 Her teacher returned and waved everyone inside.
-When Bailey reached the doorway, she stooped to rub Wet Wipes across her knees, drying up the faint spots of blood.
+When Bailey reached the doorway, Mrs. Phillips stooped to rub Wet Wipes across her knees, drying up the faint spots of blood.